elucian/bee/syntax/control.md

 | word  | description
 |-------|--------------------------------------------------------
 | trial | start a series of task
+| patch | catch errors with specific code or code range
-| patch | catch other errors not found by error regions
+| cover | catch all other errors not fixed by a patch
 | done  | finalize a trial block

 **pattern:**